afnanenayet/tiny-c/project_1/README.md

 ## Summary

-This directory contains the files for the overall project.
+This directory contains the files for part 1 of the project.
+It implements the parser and lexer using bison and flex, respectively, for a subset of the C programming language.
+It uses flex and bison to construct an AST.

 ## Development